Click to read "I love my Caregivers" by Wanda

 Cellulitis is Treated with Antibiotics

 CELLULITIS, and similar infections, are frequent complications of lymphedema.
-These must be treated promptly to prevent the infection from spreading and to minimize tissue damage.
+These infections must be treated promptly to prevent the infection from spreading, and to minimize any further tissue damage.

 As lymphedema progresses without proper treatment, cellulitis infections can become more frequent and increasingly difficult to treat.